mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 <!-- toc -->

 Pontoon’s translation workspace consists of the main toolbar and 3 columns:
-* The left column includes a list of strings with a search field at the top.
+* The left column contains the string list for the current resource with a search field at the top.
-* The main editing space is located in the middle column.
+* The middle column contains the main editing space.
-* The right column includes information about terminology, source string comments, suggestions from translation memory, machine translation, and other locales.
+* The right column contains terminology, source string comments, suggestions from translation memory, machine translation, and translations from other locales.

 ![Translation Workspace](../../assets/images/pontoon/ui/translation_workspace.png "Screenshot of the translation workspace in Pontoon")